msaniyar/HWTests/ReadMe.txt

 --Run Tests--
-Get this git repository to your local machine.
+Clone this git repository to your local machine.

-To run tests, please go following directory inside Eclipse or IntelliJ src/test/java/HWTests/Tests Right Click and Run Tests
+To run tests, please go following directory inside Eclipse or IntelliJ src/test/java/HWTests/Tests
+IntelliJ: Right Click to Tests.java then click to Run Tests
+Eclipse: Right Click to Tests.java then click to Run As -> JUnit Test

 --Tool and Framework Versions--